forcedotcom/b2b-commerce-open-source-components/README.md

   > sf project retrieve start -m DigitalExperienceBundle -o "alias"
   > ```

 3. Next, navigate to the specific storefront where you want to deploy the Open Code Component.
 Within the storefront’s folder structure (typically under `digitalExperiences`), you’ll find directories named `sfdc_cms__lwc` and `sfdc_cms__label`.
-These same folders are also present in this repository.
+In case, these folders are not present then please create these 2 folders under site/<your -storefront> folder.
+These same `sfdc_cms__lwc` and `sfdc_cms__label` folders are also present in this git repository.
 To incorporate the Open Code component(s), simply copy the components (along with their dependencies) from the corresponding `sfdc_cms__lwc` and `sfdc_cms__label` folders in this repo into the matching folders in your target storefront.

 4. Proceed with making the necessary enhancements to the component as per your requirements.
 Once the changes are complete, use the following command to deploy the updated components to your storefront:
    ```console